bobheadxi/bobheadxi.github.io/_posts/2020-06-21-docker-sidecar.md

     // if a request doesn't route to the sidecar, route to your main service router.PathPrefix("/").Handler(&httputil.ReverseProxy{
-        // the Director of a ReverseProxy handles trasnforming requests and
+        // the Director of a ReverseProxy handles transforming requests and
         // sending them on to the correct location, in this case another port
         // in this container (our service's internal port)
         Director: func(req *http.Request) {